kmdouglass/bstore/README.md

 2. The format of the data that you generate in your experiments can be made independent of the database, so you can do whatever you want to it.
 The `Parser` ensures that it is in the right format only at the point of database insertion.
 3. The nature of the database and the types of data it can handle can grow and change in the future with minimal difficulty.

 The logic of this interface is described graphically below.
-The raw images on top pass through the `Parser` and into the database, where they are organized into acquisition groups.
-Each group is identified by a name (**prefix**).
-A group consists of a number of datasets that are uniquely identified by their acqusition group **prefix**, **acquisition ID**, and **dataset type**.
-The other identifiers are optional.
-The database is therefore a collection of hierarchically arranged datasets that are uniquely determined by these identifiers.
+The raw data on top pass through the `Parser` and into the database, where they are organized into acquisition groups.
+Each group is identified by a name called a **prefix**, an **acquisition ID**, and a **dataset type**.
+An acqusition group is one acqusition that was acquired during an experiment and may optinally contain multiple fields of view (**positions**), wavelengths (**channels**), or axial **slices**.
+The database is therefore a collection of hierarchically arranged datasets, each belonging to a different acquisition group, and each uniquely identified by the conditions of the acqusition.

 ![B-Store design logic.](/design/dataset_logic.png)

 # What is single molecule localization microscopy (SMLM)?